 Car Accident Fatalities at Lowest Levels Since 1950

-People who see the consequences of negligent driving, and work to hold bad drivers responsible for their actions, such as Miami auto accident lawyers, have been encouraged by a recent report.
+People who see the consequences of negligent driving, and work to hold bad drivers responsible for their actions, such as Florida auto accident lawyers, have been encouraged by a recent report.
 The Department of Transportation says that traffic deaths have fallen across the United States to levels not seen since 1950.

 The report says that traffic deaths fell 9.7 percent in 2009 to 33,808, the lowest number in sixty years.
 In 2008, an estimated 37,423 people died on the highways.

 The annual highway safety report also found: